 Several Cambodian organizations run social enterprises such as restaurants or beauty salons employing street kids who have gone through skills training programs.
 Patronizing these types of businesses is a good way to learn more about existing social and economic problems, while contributing to the cause.

 Phnom Penh is a city of contrasts – we spent our first at the sobering Tuol Sleng museum and the next day at the beautiful and perfectly manicured Royal Palace.
 Tuol Sleng showed Cambodia at its bleakest, while the Royal Palace showed it at its most opulent.

 The grounds of the Royal Palace were some of the most attractive we had seen in Southeast Asia.
 The bigger temples in the Royal Palace have all the gilt, shine and fame, but we preferred the smaller ones where local people prayed and made offerings for the coming Chinese New Year.

 As Chinese New Year approached and passed, we spied altars in living rooms and shops decorated with everything from smoked chickens to flowers.
 In addition to the placement of odd bits on altars and spirit houese, locals get fired up by burning fake $100 bills, paper business suits, paper mobile phones, and paper houses.
 The idea: if you burn the paper representation, then you have a better chance of getting it in the new year.
 It got us thinking…what would we burn?

-What to do: Spend an afternoon wandering around the temples and grounds of the Royal Palace.
+- What to do: Spend an afternoon wandering around the temples and grounds of the Royal Palace.
 For a window on Cambodia’s recent history, visit Tuol Sleng for a sobering, but important afternoon.
-Pick up a Stay Another Day booklet for suggestions on where to eat, shop and get pampered while supporting local organizations and their causes.